 The Husky will go into heat around every 6 months but this can vary so you may find the cycles are up to 8 months.
 Initially, the cycles may be more sporadic and it can take a little time for a regular pattern to be seen.
 The Husky will only remain in heat for around 3 weeks but again, there is some variability here.

 How Many Puppies Can A Siberian Husky Have?

-If your Husky is already on a good diet, then they don’t need any additional supplements.
-In fact, dogs that have been given these supplements have been shown to produce a smaller size of litter than one that hasn’t.
+If your Husky is already on a good diet, then she won’t need any additional supplements.
+In fact, dogs that have been given additional supplements have been shown to produce smaller litter sizes than ones that just eat a balanced diet.